-Hopefully this will inspire you to create a weekend routine for your home.
-I have heard to many times that people are so overrun or stressed out in their homes.
+Hopefully, this will inspire you to create a weekend routine for yourself, so that you can enjoy stress-free weeks!
+I’ve heard too many times that people are so overrun or stressed out in their homes.

 Most of the time it is due to:

 Trust me, when you remove the clutter and setup routines for all areas of your life, your world will change.

 My favorite routine is my weekend routine, because it is more laid back and forgiving than my other routines.
 It is also the one that helps me reset my life each week to ensure I have the best next week possible.

 My Simple Weekend Routine

 Before we dive into each task that I like to do in my weekend routine, I want to provide a broad overview of the things I like to accomplish.